parafoxia/analytix/README.md

 This defaults to showing all log messages of level INFO and above.
 To show more (or less) messages, pass a logging level as an argument.

+## Compatibility

+CPython versions 3.8 through 3.12 and PyPy versions 3.8 through 3.10 are officially supported.
+Windows, MacOS, and Linux are all supported.

 ## Contributing